-The function of the Locational Pricing Calculator (LPC) is to determine the Real-time LMP values and Regulation and Reserve Clearing Prices on a five 5 minute basis.
-Real-time LMPs and Regulation and Reserve Clearing Prices are based on the latest approved Real-time Security Constrained Economic Deispatch (RT SCED) program solution, referred to as the reference case, for the target time at the end of the current five 5 minute interval.
-If there is not an approved RT SCED solution for the target time at the end of the current five 5 minute interval, LPC will use the most recent approved RT SCED solution prior to the target time as the reference case.
-The Real-time LMPs and Regulation and Reserve Clearing Prices calculated by LPC are applied to each five 5 minute Real-time Settlement Interval ending at the LPC target time.
+The function of the Locational Pricing Calculator (LPC) is to determine the Real-time LMP values and Regulation and Reserve Clearing Prices on a five (5) minute basis.
+The LPC engine performs a pricing run solution where Integer Relaxation is applied to eligible Fast-Start resources only for the purposes of calculating LMPs and Ancillary Service MCPs.
+Real-time LMPs and Regulation and Reserve Clearing Prices are derived from the inputs of the latest approved Real-time Security Constrained Economic Dispatch (RT SCED) program solution, referred to as the reference case, for the target time at the end of the current five (5) minute interval.
+If there is not an approved RT SCED solution for the target time at the end of the current five (5) minute interval, LPC will use the most recent approved RT SCED solution prior to the target time as the reference case.
+The Real-time LMPs and Regulation and Reserve Clearing Prices calculated by LPC are applied to each five (5) minute Real-time Settlement Interval ending at the LPC target time.
 In the event of an outage to RT SCED, the LPC will use the RT SCED case that best represents the conditions over the outage period as determined by the Market Operator.

 The LPC calculates LMPs for each of the PJM nodes in the state estimator model and for interface busses used as a proxy for transfers to and from PJM and external control areas.
-The Real-time LMPs are defined as the cost to serve the next increment of load at each node bus location for the current system, taking into account eligible resource Real-time offer prices and the buses' location with respect to transmission limitations and incremental system losses.
+The Real-time LMPs are defined as the cost to serve the next increment of load at each node bus location for the current system, in the LPC pricing run, taking into account eligible resource Real-time offer prices and the buses' location with respect to transmission limitations and incremental system losses.

-The LPC is an incremental linear optimization program that is formulated to jointly optimize and price both Eenergy and Rreserves.
-The objective is to minimize the cost function including the cost of Eenergy and Rreserves subject to the power balance constraint, the Synchronized and Primary Reserve Rrequirements, specific generator and Deemand Rresource operating limitations, transaction MW limits, and any transmission constraints that currently exist on the system and a normalized distribution of system losses to a network location.
+The LPC is an incremental linear optimization program that is formulated to jointly optimize and price both Energy and Reserves.
+The objective is to minimize the cost function including the cost of Energy and Reserves subject to the power balance constraint, the Synchronized and Primary Reserve Requirements, specific generator and Demand Resource operating limitations, except in cases in which Integer Relaxation is applied, transaction MW limits, and any transmission constraints that currently exist on the system and a normalized distribution of system losses to a network location.